 Providing a rebuttal opportunity to the BGC’s final recommendation before a final decision by the ICANN Board.

-Adding hard deadlines to the process, including an affirmative goal that final determinations of the Board be issued within 60 days from request filing wherever possible, and in no case more than 120 days from the date of the request.
+Adding hard deadlines to the process, including an affirmative goal that final determinations of the Board be issued within [60] days from request filing wherever possible, and in no case more than [120] days from the date of the request.

 3. Detailed Explanation of Recommendations